Mohamed-Elsayed11/MIA_Tasks_repo/README.md

     2- it was about calculate the number of leds could be put in parallel by given the **total power and the maximum led cuurrend**.

 Problem 2:
-    *Design a simple H bridge circuit to control the direction of the DC motor
+    Design a simple H bridge circuit to control the direction of the DC motor

+Problem 3:
+    this task is about identify the most suitable battery for a system cosist of **four 12V motors,each drawing 4A continuously, and a camera drawing 0.5A at 12V** and the system must operate for at least half an hour on a single charge.

+##Task_3:

+this task is also divded into problems but at the end it aim to form a complete robot that can do:
+1-Detecting Mines
+2-Defusing Mines
+3-Navigating the City
+4-Avoiding Obstacles
+5-Localization
+<mark>And this can be done by using some defined sensors and motors and MCU like:</mark>
++Arduino Uno
++photoresistor
++Buzzer
++Servo motor
++DC Motors
++Ultrasonic Sensor